starz0ne/stug/README.md

-Shotgun > You shoot in 3 directions now. | Slider Prediction Lines > Shows the path shots will take from you & your enemies, and the path a grenade will take. | Toggle View Hack > Just increases your view of the map | Slider
+Shotgun > You shoot in 3 directions now. | Slider Prediction Lines > Shows the path shots will take from you & your enemies, and the path a grenade will take. | Toggle View Hack > Just increases your view of the map | Slider Sniper > Bullets do not disintegrate anymore | Toggle
 ```

 ### Possibly Impossible/Todo